borispopicbusiness/orvix-infra/environments/misc/calico-addr-pool/README.md

 ```
 to see all ipsets currently present on the node.

-Create a new Calico ip pool:
+## How to create a new Calico ip pool

+We can create a here-document and pipe it ino **kubectl apply -f**:

 ```bash
 cat <<EOF | kubectl apply -f -